 Our government is tasked with representing the people of Texas, but right now those serving in the capitol aren’t very reflective of our state.
 Our legislature — but certainly not our state — is mostly white and male.
 We believe our legislature functions best when its members reflect the people they serve, and that’s why we’re committed to electing more Texans of color.
 Our Texas Future Leadership Program is a training and 6-month fellowship program for Texans of color who want to run for office or work on progressive campaigns.

 With our Blue Star Project, we identify and work with candidates in key legislative races.
 We rally support for these candidates and ensure that more Texans’ voices are heard, so that our elected officials represent the diversity of our great state.
 We welcomed our first class of Blue Star candidates in 2014, and we saw a significant increase in democratic performance in 9 of our 11 Blue Star districts — in one district we saw an 11.33% increase!
-This success was due to coordination with our Blue Star candidates and our own efforts — including coordinated field, data, and digital programs guided by organizing expertise — along with that of other progressive ally groups.
 In 2016, all three of our Blue Star candidates — State Rep. Victoria Neave (House District 107), State Rep. Phil Cortez (House District 117), and Harris County Tax Assessor-Collector and Voter Registrar Ann Harris Bennett — won their races.